DUI First Offense Oklahoma

 Beyond criminal charges and license suspension, there are a host of consequences that can stem from a DUI, DWI or APC charge.

 Fines: First, let’s talk about what this is going to cost you.
-The initial fines vary based on the governing body issuing the charges, with a state charge carrying fines up to $1,000 and municipality fines running up to $1,200.
+The initial fines vary based on the governing body issuing the charges, with fines running up to $1,000.
 In addition, court costs for DUI charges typically ring up higher than most, ranging anywhere from $800-$1,000.
 These are all ballpark terms, of course.
 Fines can vary based on a number of factors including which individual court hears your case.